How to Activate Two Factor Authentication (2FA) for WordPress Admin

 How do I reset my 2FA on WordPress?

-If you don’t have a backup code, you may need to contact your site administrator for assistance or use any recovery options provided by your plugin.
+If you don’t have a backup code, contact your site administrator for assistance.
+Otherwise, use other recovery options provided by your plugin.

 How to disable the two factor authentication from single user?